THE REPRESENTATION YOU NEED IN ORDER TO PROTECT YOUR FAMILY

 - Minor children.
 Matters of child custody are often contentious and take time to settle by a Fort Collins child custody lawyer.

 - The net worth of the spouses.
-Generally speaking, the higher net worth of the marriage, the longer a divorce will take to finalize.
+Generally speaking, the higher the net worth of the marriage, the longer a divorce will take to finalize.
+A high net worth divorce lawyer will work out the property division through negotiations that take quite some time with your partner’s attorney.
 The exception is when both parties agree to a pre- or post-nuptial agreement.

 - The amicability of the proceeding.
 If both parties agree the marriage is over, then it’s generally simpler to divide assets and finalize the process.
 However, if one spouse does not agree to the dissolution of marriage or infidelity preceded the filing, this could lead to more contention and delay the process.